 Overview of Department

-The Oncology Clinic is an outpatient area that provides comprehensive medical care to people with cancer and blood disorders.
+The Oncology Clinic is an outpatient program that provides comprehensive medical care to people with cancer and blood disorders.
 We also do a variety of infusions and injections for non-cancer-related conditions.
 Our goal is to give patients the confidence they need to manage their disease and treatment options through personal attention and compassionate care, so that they can enjoy quality of life.

-Our board certified hemotologist/oncologist is a physician with the Dartmouth-Hitchcock Norris Cotton Cancer Center, an elite provider of comprehensive cancer care.
+Our board certified hematologist/oncologist is a physician with the Dartmouth-Hitchcock Norris Cotton Cancer Center, an elite provider of comprehensive cancer care.
 They understand being diagnosed with cancer can be intimidating and the treatment complicated.
-Working together, we are able to offer our patients access to sophisiticated cancer care close to home.
+Working together, we are able to offer our patients access to sophisticated cancer care close to home.